 - Better to explore at low tide for access to the rocks and all the coves.

-- Small and near Albufeira, so very crowded in summer
+- Small and near Albufeira, very crowded in summer

-- I don't know if it was allowed, but many motorhome had settled on the land near the parking
+- I don't know if it was allowed, but many motorhomes had settled on the land near the carpark

 - Check out the best rated accommodations in Albufeira

-It was actually one of the my favorites to photograph as there were smaller rocks everywhere making the water swirl in every directions:
+It was actually one of my favorites to photograph as there were smaller rocks everywhere making the water swirl in every direction: